-We use personal data for marketing purposes, as we have a legitimate interest in using provided personal data to inform known and potential customers and stakeholders, this with the goal to promote and sell our products and services.
-If signed in on our newsletter via our website, a consent and authorization is granted to us to store and use the provided personal data in order to be able to inform an interested party by mail of our products, services and company news.
+We use personal data for marketing purposes, as we have a legitimate interest in using personal data provided to us to be able to inform known and potential customers and stakeholders.
+This with the goal to promote and sell our products and services as part of our commercial activities.

-● Mandatory required or authorised by law.
+• mandatory required or authorised by law.

-● Mandatory to comply with business, financial and accountancy regulations.
+• mandatory to comply with business, financial and accountancy regulations.

-● Requested by authorised government departments, including the justice department.
+• requested by authorised government departments, including the justice department.

 In all other cases Personal Data shall only be disclosed after consent and approval of the person(s) involved and authorized by the responsible manager.

 Collected Personal Data is stored in a secure and controlled manner, where SGG takes all reasonably and adequately actions and measures to protect the Personal Data from misuse, loss, unauthorized access, modification, disclosure or any other compromise.